Advisory-Newsletter/Blackmatter/README.md

 MITIGATION
 —	Disable the storage of clear text passwords in LSASS memory.
-—	Consider disabling or limiting New Technology Local Area Network Manager (NTLM) and WDigest Authentication.
+—	Consider disabling or limiting New Technology Local Area Network Manager (NTLM) and Widget Authentication.
 —	Implement Credential Guard for Windows 10 and Server 2016.
 —	Disable command-line and scripting activities and permissions.
 Privilege escalation and lateral movement often depend on software utilities that run from the command line.
 —	Implement and enforce backup and restoration policies and procedures.
 Doing backups right is not as easy as some may think.
 Make sure they are recent, cannot be altered or deleted, and cover the entire organization’s data infrastructure.
 —	Minimize the Active Directory (AD) attack surface to reduce malicious ticket-granting activity.
 Ticket Granting services can be used to obtain hashed credentials that attackers attempt to crack or use in pass-the-hash methods.

-Reference link
+REFERANCE LINK

 1	https://www.mandiant.com/resources/cryptography-blackmatter-ransomware